fbpx

 Specifically, Galaburda and colleagues (1985) reported several anatomical anomalies in the brains of a few persons with dyslexia.
 Although those findings are intriguing, they are far from decisive.
 The samples were extremely small (a total of four men and three women) and included participants with evidence of neurological or psychiatric conditions and with impairments not limited to written language, who should have been excluded from a study purporting to examine brain correlates of dyslexia.
 The control group was also very small, effectively precluding reliable estimation of the specificity of any findings.

 However, people were also convinced that the brain was hardwired at the time and during the preceding decades.
 The prevailing theory was that nothing could be done if part of the brain was damaged due to injury, or if a person was born with a mental condition (Keshav, 2018).
-This certainly contributed to the opinion that dyslexia is a lifelong condition — “like alcoholism … it can never be cured” (Clark & Gosnell, 1982, Dealing with dyslexia.
-Newsweek, 55-56).
+This certainly contributed to the opinion that dyslexia is a lifelong condition — “like alcoholism … it can never be cured” (Clark & Gosnell, 1982).

 Neuroplasticity: An extraordinary discovery